Roof Inspections Jacksonville

 - While entering the building, see if the door sticks at the top.
 If it does, this could mean that the ceiling is ready to collapse.
 After you open the door, stand outside the doorway, clear of any falling debris.

 - Once you are inside the home, check for gas leaks again.
 If you smell gas or hear a blowing or hissing noise, open a window and quickly leave the building.
 Turn off the gas at the outside main valve, if you can, and call the gas company from a neighbor’s home.
 If you turn off the gas for any reason, a professional must turn it back on.
 Never use an open flame inside of a flood-damaged house unless you know that the gas has been turned off and the house is ventilated.
-To inspect for damage, use a battery-powered lantern or flashlight, and not an open flame or electrical fixture in the house.
+To inspect for damage, use a battery-powered lantern or flashlight, and not an open flame or electrical fixture in the house by damage inspections houston.

 - Do not use appliances that may have gotten wet unless you know they have been dismantled, cleaned and dried.